Artificial intelligence in healthcare: Gastroenterology

-Obstetrics and gynaecology

-Artificial intelligence utilises massive amounts of data to help with predicting illness, prevention, and diagnosis, as well as patient monitoring.
-In obstetrics, artificial intelligence is utilized in magnetic resonance imaging, ultrasound, and foetal cardiotocography.
-AI contributes in the resolution of a variety of obstetrical diagnostic issues.

 Infectious diseases

 AI has shown potential in both the laboratory and clinical spheres of infectious disease medicine.
-During the COVID-19 pandemic, AI has been used for early detection, tracking virus spread and analysing virus behaviour, among other things.
-However, there were only a few examples of AI being used directly in clinical practice during the pandemic itself.
+There were only a few examples of AI being used directly in clinical practice during the COVID-19 pandemic.

 Other applications of AI around infectious diseases include support-vector machines identifying antimicrobial resistance, machine learning analysis of blood smears to detect malaria, and improved point-of-care testing of Lyme disease based on antigen detection.
 Additionally, AI has been investigated for improving diagnosis of meningitis, sepsis, and tuberculosis, as well as predicting treatment complications in hepatitis B and hepatitis C patients.

 Musculoskeletal

 AI has been used to identify causes of knee pain that doctors miss, that disproportionately affect Black patients.
 Underserved populations experience higher levels of pain.
 These disparities persist even after controlling for the objective severity of diseases like osteoarthritis, as graded by human physicians using medical images, raising the possibility that underserved patients' pain stems from factors external to the knee, such as stress.
 Researchers have conducted a study using a machine-learning algorithm to show that standard radiographic measures of severity overlook objective but undiagnosed features that disproportionately affect diagnosis and management of underserved populations with knee pain.
 They proposed that new algorithmic measure ALG-P could potentially enable expanded access to treatments for underserved patients.